 The truth is that in today’s world, if you’re not online and online effectively, you’re losing out.
 Manufacturers are no exception.
 Potential customers (business and consumer) almost exclusively use the web and search engines to quickly locate the information that they are looking for.

 In fact, 94% of B2B customers carry out online research before purchasing a product.
 Yet surprisingly, the manufacturing industry tends to lag behind others when it comes to having an effective online presence.
 Manufacturing companies spend around 3.2% of turnover on marketing activity compared with a cross-sector average of 11.3%.

-With a good digital marketing strategy in place, you will be able to communicate with a more expansive (and targeted) audience and increase your existing customer base through effective lead generation.
-It’ll put you in a good position against your competitors within the manufacturing sector.
+With an effective website in place, you will be able to communicate with a more expansive (and targeted) audience and increase your existing customer base through effective lead generation.
+It’ll put you in a good position against your competitors.

 By investing in digital marketing, you can achieve a great ROI.
 82% of manufacturing companies who did this reported a positive outcome in 2018.